 “This is a great conversation opener and it’s good to see growing recognition amongst our political leaders that startups hold the key to Australia’s economic future.
-Startups could contribute up to $US109 billion in growth to the economy, and 540,000 new jobs over the next two decades and Sydney’s local economy stands to gain enormously from this growth,” CEO of StartupAUS, Peter Bradd, said.
+Startups could contribute up to $US109 billion in growth to the economy, and 540,000 new jobs over the next two decades and Sydney’s local economy stands to gain enormously from this growth,” CEO of StartupAUS, Peter Bradd said.

 “However these outcomes are by no means guaranteed.
 We urgently need to do more to develop our ecosystem within cities and within the broader state economies to ensure we don’t fall further behind our counterparts in the global startup ecosystem.
 This means acting now and it means far greater collaboration between governments and the private sector.”

-Mr Bradd acknowledged Brisbane City’s agenda setting 2020 plan as a valuable example of successful local government driven startup initiatives.
+Mr Bradd acknowledged Brisbane City’s agenda-setting 2020 plan as a valuable example of successful local government-driven startup initiatives.

-“Brisbane Marketing’s 2020 plan has been quite successful and provides a good example of what focused effort at local government level can achieve.
-It would be powerful to see collaboration between cities and states and all levels of government to strengthen our our startup ecosystem.
+“Brisbane Marketing’s 2020 plan has been quite successful and provides a good example of what focused effort at the local government level can achieve.
+It would be powerful to see collaboration between cities and states and all levels of government to strengthen our startup ecosystem.
 When it comes to attracting and retaining entrepreneurs and investment capital, the real competition is not between Australian cities or states, but rather on the global stage.”

-The City of Sydney’s draft plan outlines a focus on building a strong entrepreneurial culture and community, creating skilled and connected entrepreneurs, increasing the startup ecosystem density, supporting entrepreneurs’ access to funding, and develop technology entrepreneurs’ access to markets.
+The City of Sydney’s draft plan outlines a focus on building a strong entrepreneurial culture and community, creating skilled and connected entrepreneurs, increasing the startup ecosystem density, supporting entrepreneurs’ access to funding, and developing technology entrepreneurs’ access to markets.